 - Do not take any medicine that contains venlafaxine while you are using this medicine.

 - Some medicines can affect how desvenlafaxine works.
-Tell your doctor if you are also using any of the following:
+Tell your doctor if you are using any of the following:

 - Atomoxetine, buspirone, dextromethorphan, fentanyl, ketoconazole, lithium, metoprolol, midazolam, nebivolol, perphenazine, St John's wort, tolterodine, tramadol, or a tryptophan supplement

 - Diuretic (water pill)

 - NSAID pain or arthritis medicine (including aspirin, diclofenac, ibuprofen, naproxen)

 - Triptan medicine to treat migraine headaches

 - Do not drink alcohol while you are using this medicine.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, glaucoma, heart or blood vessel disease, high blood pressure, high cholesterol, or a history of mania, seizures, or stroke.